Theses

 There's a redemptive element to the left-leaner's belief, which is quite Marxist.
 Benjamin's big smackdown RKO 619 epic finisher to orthodox Marxism was identifying its cosmotechnical borrowing from redemptive Christian theology.
 Marxists inherently believe that the world can be redeemed in this life, by the destruction of inequality and the building of heaven on Earth.
 This redemptive kernel basically remains in all leftist thought, and even your garden-variety left-leaner will almost always believe that his ideological opponents can be reeducated and redeemed.
 At it's most extreme form, each of these ideologies builds camps; leftists build theirs for reeducation, right-wingers build theirs for extermination.

 Conservative Christianity, by contrast, believes that humans are necessarily fallen and essentially tainted with original sin, and that redemption is only possible through Christ, at Judgement Day, after apocalypse.
-Note that "apocalypse" really has the sense of "revealing"; people essential character is revealed, and they are judged accordingly, either redeemed, sent to purgatory, or (maybe, possibly) damned.
+Note that "apocalypse" really has the sense of "revealing"; people's essential character is revealed, and they are judged accordingly, either redeemed, sent to purgatory, or (maybe, possibly) damned.
 There is no way to redemption except through Christ.
 It's controversial to say, but basically everyone in the West who hasn't consciously questioned where his beliefs come from and isn't a leftist probably has this belief.
-Christianity is still the absolute ontological underpinning of Western political thought for normies, and the right-wing hesitance to embrace redemption in their ideological opponents is due to this.
+Christianity is still the absolute ontological underpinning of Western political thought for normies, and the right-wing hesitance to embrace redemption for their ideological opponents is due to this.

-Coming to the San Quentin example, right-leaners are much more likely to believe that these people are essentially and irredeemably uncalibrated, i.e stupid, ESPECIALLY because they're sinful (they must be, because they're in prison, right?).
+Coming to the San Quentin "prisoners' theory of mind" example, right-leaners are much more likely to believe that these people are essentially and irredeemably uncalibrated, i.e stupid, ESPECIALLY because they're sinful (they must be, because they're in prison, right?).
 Left-leaners, as inheritors of Marxist thought, think that the state institutions of man are inherently evil, and thus have more mental scope to consider that these people have the potential to be elevated to goodness and intelligence with the right person-building and person-repairing.

 Therefore, I think leftists are better equipped with the mental models to understand that someone can be 'fixed', or 'improved', and therefore a broader capacity to understand how someone may change their cognition and view of the world from a starting point other than the observer's.
 Note that this all rests on an improvement narrative; and presumes that someone is necessarily wrong (not woke enough) for not sharing a particularly point of view.